A New Challenge for Investment Managers? ADA Compliant PDFs, Websites

 This topic seems to be causing a ripple effect across the industry, starting with the major asset management firms.
 Not surprising, since the larger firms are typically prime targets for non-compliance trolling.
 The larger asset management firms are starting to prepare and some have even hired outside counsel.
 As for the smaller firms, most don’t have this on their radar yet, but it may not be long before it is.

-What is an ADA Compliant PDF, Website?
+What is an ADA Compliant PDF or Website?

 In our digitally-dominated world, it’s becoming more and more important for companies to consider how their digital communications can be accessed by persons with disabilities.
 Not only is it the right thing to do, but it’s the law.
 The American Disabilities Act (ADA) prohibits discrimination and guarantees equal opportunity for persons with disabilities.
 It ensures that disabled persons have the same rights and access to public accommodations, including websites.